 It’s really hard to change.
 Temporary changes like dieting or being more positive are usually just….well….temporary.
-For change to be really effective, it needs to be
+For change to be really effective, it needs to be long-lasting.

 For example, money and fitness are extremely similar when it comes to mindset.
 Bodybuilding competitors, natty or juiced, will go through an intense few weeks prepping for shows and can radically transform themselves ready for show day.